xLPMG/machine-learning-compilers/docs/submissions/05_tensor_op.rst

 .. literalinclude:: ../../src/TensorOperation.cpp
     :language: cpp
-    :lines: 75-87
+    :lines: 114-135
     :lineno-match:
-    :caption: find the first ``prim`` position in ``exec_types``
+    :caption: find the first ``prim`` and ``seq`` position in ``exec_types``
     :dedent:

 We need to know the position of the first prim, to determine when we need to call the main kernel instead of recursively going deeper into the loop structure.
 In other words, we traverse the first sequential loops and as soon as we reach the first primary dimension, we start calling the main kernel.

 .. literalinclude:: ../../src/TensorOperation.cpp
     :language: cpp
-    :lines: 90-121
+    :lines: 86-112
     :lineno-match:
     :caption: assign the size of the ``prim`` dimensions according to the order in ``dim_types``
     :dedent:

 .. literalinclude:: ../../src/TensorOperation.cpp
     :language: cpp
-    :lines: 123-143
+    :lines: 149-168
     :lineno-match:
     :caption: assign the size of the ``seq`` dimensions according to the order in ``dim_types``
     :dedent: